asadul-haque110/Our-nation-flag./README.md

 - A green rectangle with a 3:5 ratio.
 - A red disc positioned slightly to the left of center.

-## Screenshot
-(You can add a screenshot of the rendered flag here.)

 ---
 Made with ❤️ using **HTML & CSS** by Asadul Haque Shihab and ChatGPT.